Making a Python CLI AI Native With SKILL.md

 For example:

 That kind of detail belongs in references/api-fields.md.
-The main skill stays short.
-The deeper file is there when Claude needs it.
+Multi-step recipes belong in references/workflows.md.
+The main skill stays short, and the deeper files are there when Claude needs them.

 This keeps the skill easier to maintain and easier to trigger.